MollyAdamsson/Lets-go-for-an-adventure/README.md

 * Search for the repository name you've chosen
 * Make sure you have selected the correct branch (master/main), and select the method you desire.

+### To create a clone of this project

+* Go to GitHub
+* Under the repository's name you can click on the code tab
+* In the clone with HTTPS section you click on the clipboard icon to copy the given URL
+* in our IDE you open Git Bash
+* Change the current working directory to the location where you want the cloned directory to be made
+* Type git clone, and then you paste URL copied from GitHub
+* Press enter and the local clone will be created

 ## Credits